Storytelling Mat Workshop

 This flyer shows a few of the items made during workshops at my place and there are so many options of what one might make.
-Generally I tend to give an opportunity of how to use a resist to make a three dimensional object, such as this gorgeous pumpkin type vessel all of which was made during a one day workshop .
+Generally I tend to give an opportunity to make a flat piece as well as using a resist to make a three dimensional object, such as this gorgeous pumpkin type vessel.
+Both these could be made during a one day workshop .

 There are a number of other options such as learning how to make bags such as these below.
 These have designs on them inspired by Renata Kraus and Andrea Hunter and are done with wet wool, using it to ‘paint’ with.